cidertool/cider/docs/commands/cider_release.md

 You can provide a path to a project directory as an argument to be the root directory of all relative path expansions in the program, such as the Git repository, preview sets, and screenshot resources.
-An exception to this is if you set a custom configuration file path with the `--config` flag.
+The only exception to this is if you provide a custom configuration file path with the `--config` flag.
+Instead, that file will be loaded relative to the working directory of the Cider process itself.

 Additionally, Cider requires a few environment variables to be set in order to operate.
 They each correspond to an element of authorization described by the Apple Developer Documentation.